KaitoKunTatsu/KLibrary/README.md

 ### ServerSocketWrapper

-Create a new class that inherits from [ServerSocketWrapper](src/main/java/KLibrary/wrapper/ServerSocketWrapper.java) in order to implement it's abstract methods:
+Create a new class that inherits from [ServerSocketWrapper](src/main/java/KLibrary/wrapper/ServerSocketWrapper.java) in order to implement its abstract methods:

 - ```onClientConnect``` - Triggered when a client connects to the server and (if necessary) finished a key handshake for encryption
 - ```onClientDisonnect``` - Triggered when the connection to a client is lost
 - ```onMessage``` - Triggered when the server receives a message from a client

+It's constructor takes a port and boolean which enables encryption if true as paramters.

 Call ```acceptSockets()``` to start listening for sockets.